-However choosing the right one can prove to be difficult.
-When deciding on your way of scaling Agile, it is important to look at various factors.
-Company size, what sort of scaling you need and how experienced of an Agile user are you – are all very important to consider.
+However, choosing the right one can prove to be difficult.
+When deciding on your way of scaling Agile methods, it is important to look at various factors.
+Company size, what sort of enterprise Agile frameworks you need, and how experienced of an Agile user are you – are all very important to consider.
 Keeping this in mind, let’s take a look at the 4 most popular choices today.

 If one release train is not sufficient to cover the whole organization, multiple trains are grouped together into something called a solution train.
 Solution management is in charge of what gets build and solution train engineer monitors the solution train events.
 Strategic themes and portfolio vision are used to align solution development with enterprise strategy.
-Which allows to organize and release products that bring most value.
+Which allows to organize and release products that bring the most value.
 Find more details on how a SAFe organization runs, watch this:

 Scrum of Scrums

-The way it works is quite simple – instead of changing the operations of a small Scrum team, it adds something to make it work when there is more of them working on the same goal.
-All the teams in the company practice the traditional Scrum.
+The way it works is quite simple – instead of changing the operations of a small Scrum team, it adds something to make it work when there are more teams working on the same goal.
+In this scaled Agile approach the company teams practice traditional Scrum.
 To make sure all the operations are coordinated a Scrum of Scrums is held.
 During the daily standup, each team delegates an ambassador to attend the Scrum of Scrums.
-Here each ambassador reports on the accomplishments and plans of their respective team.
-This meeting works just like a regular daily standup where each ambassador reports on the accomplishments and plans of their respective teams.
+Here, each ambassador reports on the accomplishments and plans of their respective team.
+This meeting works just like a regular daily standup where each ambassador reports on their team’s progress.
 Scrum of scrums has a separate backlog to track all of the changes and is aimed at solving coordination challenges between teams.

 Disciplined Agile Delivery

-DAD process works in three stages – Inception, Construction and Transition.
-To make this regular process Agile, the method also weaves in four different life cycles that describe how to complete work at hand.
+DAD process works in three stages – Inception, Construction, and Transition.
+To make this regular process more Agile, the method also weaves in four different life cycles that describe how to complete the work at hand.
 Teams can choose which life cycle works best for them and an Agile coach helps them in understanding when to use the chosen cycle.

-- 1. Agile delivery lifecycle is based on Scrum.
-It helps turning goals into a work item list and then into short milestones.
+- Agile delivery lifecycle is based on Scrum.
+It helps to turn goals into a work item list and then into short milestones.
 No product backlog is used and the cycle continues throughout the project.

-- 3. Continuous Lean and Agile delivery lifecycle ensures that teams use iterations to work and deliver fast and often.
-Focuses mainly on the construction and transition phases.
+- Continuous Lean and Agile delivery lifecycle ensures that teams use iterations to work and deliver fast and often.
+It focuses mainly on the construction and transition phases.

-As a scaled Agile approach, DAD does not change the organizational structure or the layout of the company, but guides it in completing all the processes in an Agile manner.
-This approach is best used for medium sized projects, as it scales in order to oversee the whole delivery cycle, instead of scaling for the organization.
+As a scaled Agile approach, DAD does not change the organizational structure or the layout of the company but guides it in completing all the processes in an Agile manner.
+This approach is best used for medium-sized projects, as it scales to oversee the whole delivery cycle, instead of scaling for the organization.
 A company that already has a good understanding of Agile will benefit most from DAD while specialized DAD software can help the transition.

 Large Scale Scrum

-To achieve this, all teams plan, refine and attend retrospectives together while the work is completed separately by each team.
-For planning and backlog refinement usually two meetings are held.
+To achieve this scaled Agile approach, all teams plan, refine and attend retrospectives together while the work is completed separately by each team.
+For planning and backlog refinement usually, two meetings are held.
 First is attended by all team representatives and is sets the overall goal for the sprint.
-The second is held is held within each team separately and details the work each team is about to complete.
+The second is held within each team separately and details the work each team is about to complete.
 The same definition of done is applicable to all teams.
-Daily Scrums are held by each team individually as well, but are open to any other team members.
-While the Scrum of Scrums, Sprint review and Retrospective are attended by representatives from all teams.
+Daily Scrums are held by each team individually as well but are open to any other team members.
+While the Scrum of Scrums, Sprint Review, and Retrospective are attended by representatives from all teams.

-This approach works great for multiple teams working on the same project or product.
-As it allows to keep focus on what is important while still working in smaller and more effective groups.
+This scaled Agile approach is great for multiple teams working on the same project or product.
+As it allows to keep the focus on what is important while still working in smaller and more effective groups.
 LeSS can work for small to mid-sized companies as long as the teams and product backlog are coordinated.
 But just like SoS and DAD it will most likely fail to handle adding in a large organizational structure.

-As we have seen from these examples, there are a few ways of scaling Agile.
-You can scale to include the whole product, process or the organization itself.
-To make sure you choose correctly, it is important to not only know what your goals are, but also evaluate your capabilities.
+As we have seen from these examples, there are a few ways to scaling Agile.
+You can scale to include the whole product, process, or the organization itself.
+To make sure you choose the right scaled Agile approach, it is important to not only know what your goals are but also evaluate your capabilities.
 If you just started with one Scrum team and want to expand, something like SoS or LeSS is great.
-While for mature Agile users, a full on organizational change like SAFe may prove to be a natural progression.
+While for mature Agile users, a full-on organizational change like SAFe may prove to be a natural progression.

-Agile is about delivering value through incremental change – your Agile journey should be no different.
+Agile is about delivering value through incremental change – your scaled Agile journey should be no different.